 Current PhD Researchers

 CGH doctoral researchers are considered integral members of the CGH team and are often part of one of more of the various ongoing research projects in the Centre.
-With a current intake of 15 international and Irish students, our doctoral researchers join the Centre for Global Health from all over the world including: Canada, Cuba, Democratic Republic of the Congo, Denmark, India, Ireland, Luxembourg, Northern Ireland, Sudan, Syria, the United States of America and Zimbabwe.
+With a current intake of 13 international and Irish students, our doctoral researchers join the Centre from Canada, India, Ireland, Northern Ireland, Sudan, United States of America and Zimbabwe.

 |Chapal Khasnabis||Global||GATE: Improving access to assistive health products||

 Prof Mac MacLachlan (Maynooth)

 |David Murphy||Ireland||Institutional psychosis: An investigation of psychotic experiences amoung former residents of institutional facilities||Irish Research Council Postgraduate Scholarship (Project ID GOIPG/2018/319)||

 Dr Philip Hyland (Maynooth)